GPGoforth/Plex-Automation/README.md

 <!-- *Modified 2023-08-12* -->

 Prerequisites:
 This assumes you have a working installation of Docker and Docker-Compose.
 I am not going into it here due to there are many ways to install them and it differs on each flavor of linux.
 I am personally running this on Debian 12.1 and connecting to my NAS using CIFS.
-I may post my servers exact setup steps here in the future.
+I may post my servers exact setup steps here in the future along with my NAS build.

 Table of Contents
 - [Fully Automated Plex Media Server](#automated-home-media-server)